 - 1 The Asset Management Committee shall be administered and managed in accordance with scheme of delegation and these Terms of Reference. - 2.
 The Asset Management Committee shall meet four times a year and the dates shall be included in the Schedule of Meetings. - 3.
 The objective of the Asset Management Committee shall be to ensure that all facilities and land under the Council's ownership and control are managed effectively to provide a pleasant and safe environment for residents and visitors to the town in an efficient and cost-effective manner. - 4.
 The Asset Management Committee may co-opt non-voting members and appoint appropriate Subcommittees or Working Groups to facilitate the work of the Committee. - 5.
-The Asset Management Committee shall have delegated powers to: - a) To spend to the amount specified in the allocated cost centres. - b) administer and maintain and insure the Council's facilities, assets, services and activities including, but not limited to, the following: - i) The Town Hall. - ii) War Memorial and associated land and structures. - iii) Pen y Bryn Cemetery. - iv) CCTV. - v) Street furniture/ bus shelters. - vi) Chain Bridge - c) Carry out works under contract under agreement or under licence from third parties including, but not limited to, the following: - - i) Llangollen Recreation Ground. - act upon or commission any services as deemed appropriate and in accordance with the annual budget and terms of reference of the Committee, including applying for any external grant funding. - e) advise the Council on the acquisition of land for the purposes of leisure, amenity and recreational activities. - f) advise the Council on the provision of new and the modification of existing buildings and equipment related to the leisure, recreation, or amenity aspects of the Council's business. - g) prepare and submit for the Council's consideration fees for all chargeable areas under the Committee's remit.
+The Asset Management Committee shall have delegated powers to: - a) To spend to the amount specified in the allocated cost centres. - b) administer and maintain and insure the Council's facilities, assets, services and activities including, but not limited to, the following: - i) The Town Hall. - ii) War Memorial and associated land and structures. - iii) Pen y Bryn Cemetery. - iv) CCTV. - v) Street furniture/ bus shelters. - vi) Chain Bridge - c) Carry out works under contract under agreement or under licence from third parties including, but not limited to, the following: - i) Llangollen Recreation Ground. - act upon or commission any services as deemed appropriate and in accordance with the annual budget and terms of reference of the Committee, including applying for any external grant funding. - e) advise the Council on the acquisition of land for the purposes of leisure, amenity and recreational activities. - f) advise the Council on the provision of new and the modification of existing buildings and equipment related to the leisure, recreation, or amenity aspects of the Council's business. - g) prepare and submit for the Council's consideration fees for all chargeable areas under the Committee's remit. - h) assemble and submit to the Town Council estimates of income and expenditure for each financial year. - i) purchase items of plant, equipment within approved budgets.

-- h) assemble and submit to the Town Council estimates of income and expenditure for each financial year. - i) purchase items of plant, equipment within approved budgets. - j) acquire office equipment and assets as required enabling the staff to carry out their duties. - k) exercise the management of health and safety issues in respect of all Town Council assets. - l) co-ordinate events organised by the Town Council. - m) liaise and co-operate with the Tidy Towns Team - n) manage and develop the Town Council's IT infrastructure, data storage.
+- j) acquire office equipment and assets as required enabling the staff to carry out their duties. - k) exercise the management of health and safety issues in respect of all Town Council assets. - I) co-ordinate events organised by the Town Council. - m) liaise and co-operate with the Tidy Towns Team - n) manage and develop the Town Council's IT infrastructure, data storage.

-Climate and Cittaslow Committee.
+Climate, Ecology and Cittaslow Committee.

-- The Cittaslow and Climate Change Committee shall be administered and managed in accordance with scheme of delegation and these Terms of Reference. - 2.
+- 1. The Cittaslow and Climate Change Committee shall be administered and managed in accordance with scheme of delegation and these Terms of Reference. - 2.
 The Cittaslow and Climate Change Committee shall meet at least four times a year and the dates shall be included in the Schedule of Meetings. - 3.
 The objective of the Cittaslow and Climate Change Committee shall be to improve the quality of life in Llangollen by addressing climate change issues affecting the Town Council and progressing the Cittaslow aims in an efficient and cost-effective manner. - 4.
-The Cittaslow and Climate Change Committee may co-opt non-voting members and appoint appropriate Subcommittees or Working Groups to facilitate the work of the Committee. - 5.
+The Cittaslow and Climate Change Committee may co-opt non-voting members and appoint appropriate Subcommittees or Working Groups to facilitate the work of the Committee.. - 5.
 The Committee shall have delegated powers: - a) to improve the quality of life in Llangollen by progressing the Cittaslow aims. - b) to assist the Town Council in becoming a carbon-neutral organisation by 2025. - c) to spend to the amount specified in the allocated Cittaslow cost code in an efficient and cost-effective manner. - 6.
-The Committee's remit shall extend to: Cittaslow. - a) Supporting and promoting local businesses culture, traditions, produce. - b) Promoting healthy eating and healthy living. - c) Encouraging and celebrating diversity. - d) Protecting, conserve and enhance the natural environment and biodiversity - e) Administrating the Community Support Grants scheme
+The Committee's remit shall extend to:-